20 Dental Patient Retention Strategies to Keep Your Schedule Full

 Offering the convenience of digital onboarding and other forms that will be required across the patient’s care cycle saves your staff time and effort from maintaining a complicated paper filing system.
 By presenting your practice as a modern establishment that keeps up with the digital age, you are letting your patients know that you speak the same language as them and value their experience to be as important as their care.

-Using NexHealth’s digital form builder, you can convert existing forms or create new forms that are HIPAA compliant and can be filled up by your patients on their smart device.
+Using NexHealth’s digital form builder, you can convert existing forms or create new forms that are HIPAA compliant and can be filled up by your patients on their smart devices.